mohit8120/Mohit8120/README.md

-• 👋 Hi, I’m @Mohitjain
+• Hi, I’m @Mohitjain

-• 👀 I’m interested in learning new things...
+• Always learning and exploring new things, especially in the field of machine learning.

-• 🌱 I’m currently learning .machine learning.
+• Currently diving deep into the world of machine learning.

-• 💞️ I’m looking to collaborate on ...
+• Eager to collaborate on projects and learn from others.

-• 📫 How to reach me ..dm me.
+• DM to connect! ✨